veadotube Plugin for Touch Portal

 Plugin Settings

-If you run more than one copy of Veadotube and have changed the window title, you can enter it here to force the plugin to control it.
+If you run more than one copy of veadotube mini and have changed the window title, you can enter it here to force the plugin to treat it as the ‘Primary Instance’ when control it.

 Note: If nothing is entered, or if no match is found, the oldest running window/instance is controlled by default